CollaboRateMgmt/CollaboRate/README.md

 # CollaboRate - a tool and process for crowdsourcing for-profit, closed-source Software Development

 # Disclaimer
 This work is not intended to represent the views of any of the founder member's past or present organizations.
+Neither is it expected to cause any significant financial loss.

 # License Type
 MIT